 Trial Date Set For Khalid Sheikh Mohammed, 4 Others Charged in 9/11 Attacks

-A U.S. military court judge in Guantanamo Bay, Cuba, has set a trial date for Khalid Sheikh Mohammed and the other four men charged in the terrorist attacks on Sept.
+A U.S. military court judge in Guantanamo Bay, Cuba, has set a trial date for Khalid Sheikh Mohammed and the other four men charged with plotting the terrorist attacks on Sept.
 11, 2001.

 Judge W. Shane Cohen, an Air Force colonel who took over the case in June, set a date of Jan.
 11, 2021, though a number of other deadlines would need to be met for the trial to begin then.
 That includes the U.S. government turning over all evidence it is required to give to defense attorneys; lawyers for the five defendants say prosecutors have not been forthcoming in doing so.